 During Women's History Month, we are featuring the stories of women who help make the Alpha-1 community great.

-This story appears in the Spring 2018 issue of Alpha-1-To-One Magazine.
+This story first appeared in the Fall 2017 issue of Alpha–1-To-One Magazine.
 Subscriptions are free.

 Follow the Ward family's journey on Facebook.